 As HIV multiplies and destroys certain white blood cells—the CD4 cells, which fight bacteria and viruses—a person may develop symptoms of infection.
 These might include recurring fever, intense night sweats, and prolonged swelling of lymph glands in the armpits, groin, or neck.
 Sores in the mouth, anus, or genitals may also occur.

-If a person with HIV infection is not treated, he or she is likely to develop AIDS, though it’s impossible to predict how long that may take.
+If a person with HIV infection is not treated, they are likely to develop AIDS, though it’s impossible to predict how long that may take.
 With treatment, people develop AIDS very slowly—or not at all.

 To diagnose the condition, NYU Langone doctors begin by performing a physical exam and taking a medical history.
 Then they confirm the diagnosis based on the results of certain tests.

-If a person tests positive for HIV infection, a doctor schedules a follow-up meeting to discuss the results and the next steps for treatment.
+If a person receives a positive HIV test result, a doctor schedules a follow-up appointment to discuss the results and the next steps for treatment.
 The doctor may order several additional blood tests to estimate how long the person has been infected and how far the condition has progressed.

 A viral load test measures the amount of HIV in the blood.
-Knowing the viral load helps a doctor monitor HIV in the blood, decide when to start treatment, and determine whether medications are working.
+Knowing the viral load helps a doctor monitor HIV in the blood and determine whether medications are working.

 A CD4 count measures the amount of CD4 cells in a person’s blood.
 CD4 cells are white blood cells that fight disease and infection.
 HIV invades CD4 cells, using them to multiply and spread the virus throughout the body.
 This process also kills the CD4 cells.

 A healthy person’s CD4 count can vary from 500 to about 1,500 cells per cubic milliliter of blood.
-Doctors diagnose AIDS when a person’s CD4 level drops below 200 cells per cubic milliliter of blood—even if he or she has no symptoms.
+Doctors diagnose AIDS when a person’s CD4 level drops below 200 cells per cubic milliliter of blood—even if there are no symptoms.
+Appropriate antiretroviral therapy can help people living with HIV to maintain a high CD4 count.